Lakens/statistical_inferences/docs/06-effectsize.md

 *d* = 2$\times f$ where $f^{2} = \eta^{2}/(1 - \eta^{2})$

+## Correcting for Bias

+Population effect sizes are almost always estimated on the basis of samples, and as a measure of the population effect size estimate based on sample averages, Cohen’s *d* slighlty overestimates the true population effect.
+When Cohen’s *d* refers to the population, the Greek letter δ is typically used.
+Therefore, corrections for bias are used (even though these corrections do not always lead to a completely unbiased effect size estimate).
+In the *d* family of effect sizes, the correction for bias in the population effect size estimate of Cohen’s δ is known as Hedges’ *g* (although different people use different names – *d_unbiased* is also used).
+This correction for bias is only noticeable in small sample sizes, but since we often use software to calculate effect sizes anyway, it makes sense to always report Hedge’s *g* instead of Cohen’s *d*  [@thompson_effect_2007].

-As with Cohen’s *d*, η² is a biased estimate of the true effect size in the population.
+As with Cohen’s *d*, $\eta^2$ is a biased estimate of the true effect size in the population.
 Two less biased effect size estimates have been proposed, epsilon squared $\varepsilon^{2}$ and omega squared $\omega^{2}$.
-Because these effect sizes are less biased, it is always better to use them.
-Partial epsilon squared and partial omega squared can be calculated based on the *F*-value and degrees of freedom.
+For all practical purposes, these two effect sizes correct for bias equally well [@okada_is_2013; @albers_when_2018], and should be preferred above $\eta^2$.
+Partial epsilon squared ($\varepsilon_{p}^{2}$) and partial omega squared ($\omega_{p}^{2}$) can be calculated based on the *F*-value and degrees of freedom.

 $$
 \omega_{p}^{2} = \frac{F - 1}{F + \ \frac{\text{df}_{\text{error}} + 1}{\text{df}_{\text{effect}}}}